Most young people require a sports physical before they can take part in school athletics or activities.

 Differences in physicals based on age

-Everything that is covered at a young age remains very important as a child grows.
+Everything that is covered at a young age remains important as a child grows.

 As the child ages, more in-depth questions about social history such as drug use are addressed.
-This is a good age to start this discussion and allow parents to be aware and children to understand the risks of their choices.
-At every sports physical, preventative steps of a healthy lifestyle, such as eating habits and remaining active, are addressed.
+This is a good age to start this discussion, which allows parents to be aware and children to understand the risks of their choices.
+At every sports and activity physical, preventive steps of a healthy lifestyle, such as eating habits and remaining active, are addressed.

 What parents can take away from these appointments

-If a child or parent has any question about how to stretch a certain muscle or even a stretching routine to do daily at home, we are qualified to recommend this type of basic therapy.
+If a child or parent has any question about how to stretch a certain muscle or do a stretching routine daily at home, primary care providers are qualified to recommend this type of basic therapy.

 This is also a time to check if a past injury has been fully healed.
-If the child is still feeling a substantial amount of pain, then that is when we refer them to a physical therapist who can go in depth into rehabbing this injury.
+If the child is still feeling a substantial amount of pain, that is when providers refer them to a physical therapist who can go in depth into rehabbing this injury.

-These young athletes are also told several times that if they take any sort of strong hit to the head they should tell their parents and coaches right away so that an evaluation for a concussion can be implemented.
+These young athletes are also told several times that if they take any sort of strong hit to the head they should tell their parents and coaches right away so they can be evaluated for a concussion.

 Providers and nurses also can recommend sports gear that they think is safer than other products.
 They also recommend that students take advantage of trainers who are on site at their school.
 These trainers can go further into preventive gear and care, and things such as taping ankles or wrists.

-This is also a great time to ask any question that a parent or child may have even if it is not related to their sports season coming up.
+This is also a great time to ask any question that a parent or child may have, even if it is not related to their sport or activity.